vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 A data source can provide functions, to allow for functionality beyond simple data querying.
 For example, the SQL data source lets you read data from a SQL database.
 But what if you want to insert data into a SQL database instead?
 In that case, you must use the *Run SQL query* function.
 This function is provided by the SQL data source and it lets you run an arbitrary SQL command.

+Our goal for today's article is to add three functions to our Cat List data source:
+1. `AddMyNumbers`, which returns the sum of two numbers.
+1. `PrintMyTableToLog`, which prints the data source's data to the log.
+1. `GetACat`, which returns the data for a cat named Tom.
+Each functions demonstrates a different concept about custom data source functions.

 Before continuing, make sure that you have read [part one](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html) and [part two](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html) of this series.
 This article won't make sense otherwise.
 You can also take a look at the [final code for this article](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-01-14/MeowExtension), on GitHub.

 ## Create a simple function with a return parameter